User login

 You’ll almost certainly want to connect your network to the internet.
 The type of internet connection you use will determine what network equipment you need to do this.

-If you rely on a broadband connection over a standard phone line and only have a few computers in your business, look for a router with built-in internet capability.
+If you rely on a broadband connection over a standard phone line (also called ADSL broadband) and only have a few computers in your business, look for a router with built-in internet capability.
 These cost around £40 and may be all you need to set up a basic network.

-If you have more than four computers or rely on a different type of connection, you might need a modem or gateway.
+If you have more than four computers or rely on a different type of connection, you might need other equipment to get online.
 Check with your internet provider.

 Network equipment speeds